davetroiano/ak_docker_readme/aggregating-count/flinksql/README.md

   docker exec -it flink-sql-client sql-client.sh
   ```

-  Finally, run following SQL statements to create the `movie_ticket_sales` table backed by Kafka running in Docker, populate it with
+  Finally, run the following SQL statements to create the `movie_ticket_sales` table backed by Kafka running in Docker, populate it with
   test data, and run the aggregating count query.

   ```sql